Lissanover: History

 The 1938 Dúchas Schools' Folklore Collection describes local legends about Lissanover Castle.

-On 19 January 1586 Queen Elizabeth I of England granted a pardon to Edmund m'Brien m'Thomas Magawran, of Lysenower, for fighting against the Queen's forces.
+On 19 January 1586 Queen Elizabeth I granted a pardon to Edmund m'Brien m'Thomas Magawran, of Lysenower, for fighting against the Queen's forces.
 He was brother to three successive chiefs of the clan, Brian Óg Mág Samhradháin, Tomas Óg mac Brian Mág Samhradháin and Feidhlimidh Mág Samhradháin.

-On 9 June 1602 Queen Elizabeth I of England granted a pardon to Hugh m'Caher O Reyly, of Lysanovor, for fighting against the Queen's forces.
+On 9 June 1602 Elizabeth granted a pardon to Hugh m'Caher O Reyly, of Lysanovor, for fighting against the Queen's forces.

 On 12 September 1603 King James VI and I granted a general pardon to Cormock McGawran, a yeoman of Lisinower, for fighting against the King's forces.

 The 1609 Baronial Map depicts the townland as Lissenowre.

 The 1652 Commonwealth Survey lists the townland as Lissanower.

 The 1665 Down Survey map depicts it as Lisinore.

 William Petty's 1685 map depicts it as Lismore.

 In the Plantation of Ulster by grant dated 4 June 1611, along with other lands, King James VI and I granted the four polls of Lissanover to Bryan McShane O'Reyly.